What is Early Childhood Education and Practice?

 Early Childhood Education and Practice focuses on empowering babies and young children to become confident and capable learners through nurturing relationships.
 High-quality education during these formative years is critical, with research showing that better educator qualifications lead to higher-quality learning environments and experiences for children.

-Our program is eligible for the Nurturing Skills Learner Fund (NSLF) for the 2025/26 academic year.
+Our programme is eligible for the Nurturing Skills Learner Fund (NSLF) for the 2026/27 academic year.
 This initiative supports early years educators in pursuing degree-level qualifications while continuing to work in the Early Learning and Care (ELC) sector.
+The NSLF assists in the financial costs for early year’s educators who wish to pursue ELC qualifications approved by the Qualifications Advisory Board (QAB) at level 7 and level 8 while continuing to work in a core funded service.
+At the heart of Nurturing Skills is a vision of: ‘A well-qualified, skilled, diverse and valued professional workforce that is centred on children’s rights, needs and potential and that provides quality experiences for children in partnership with families, and which continues to advance its professional development within a coherent and competent system.’
 It aligns with the government’s goal of achieving a graduate-led ELC workforce by 2028.
 For detailed eligibility criteria and application guidelines, visit gov.ie/NurturingSkillsLearnerFund.

 Course Overview